 A rear leg sling for dogs may be a necessary part of caring for your pet sometime in the future.
-Whether your aging senior needs a little help standing up after a nap or your young dog has had surgery requiring you to help him up stairs, knowing how to make this easy and simple DIY rear leg sling for dogs will come in really handy.
+Whether your aging senior needs a little help standing up after a nap or your young dog has had surgery requiring you to help him up stairs, knowing how to make this easy and simple DIY rear leg sling for dogs will come in handy.

-How to Make and Use A Rear Leg Sling for Dogs
+How to Make and Use a Rear Leg Sling for Dogs

 DIY Dog Sling Harness

 The best thing about making a rear leg sling for dogs this way is that the handles are long enough to accommodate even the tallest pet owner.
-No more bending to help your dog up!
+No more bending to help your dog up.

 Now all you have to do is slide the sling under your dog's abdomen and move it down underneath his hips.
 Pulling up on the handles will allow you to support your pet's hind end or lift him up slightly to help with stairs.